The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Carnot 1: The formal specification

 \textbf{Notarisations and certificates}.
 These are defined as follows: \begin{itemize} \item A \emph{stage-$1$ notarisation} for the block $b$ is a set of at least $n-\frac{3}{2}f$ stage-$1$ votes\footnote{Where $\frac{3}{2}f$ is not an integer, this means a notarisation requires $\lceil n-\frac{3}{2}f \rceil$ votes.} for $b$, each by a different processor in $\Pi$.
 (By a \emph{stage-$1$ notarisation}, we mean a stage-$1$ notarisation for some block.)

 \item A \emph{stage-$2$ M-notarisation} \footnote{ `M' stands for `mini'.} for the block $b$ is a set of $f+1$ stage-$2$ votes for $b$, each by a different processor in $\Pi$.
-A \emph{stage-$2$ M-certificate} for the block $b$ is the message $(\text{M-Cert},b,\rho)$, where $\rho$ is an $(f+1)$-of-$n$ threshold certificate on the message $(\text{vote},b,2)$.
+A \emph{stage-$2$ M-certificate} for the block $b$ is the message $(\text{M-Cert},b,\rho)$, where $\rho$ is an $(f+1)$-of-$n$ threshold certificate on the message $(\text{vote},b,2)$.\footnote{We also say `M-certificate' to mean `stage-2 M-certificate'. }

 \item A \emph{stage-$2$ notarisation} for the block $b$ is a set of $n-f$ stage-$2$ votes for $b$, each by a different processor in $\Pi$.
 A \emph{stage-$2$ certificate} for the block $b$ is the message $(\text{Cert},b,\rho)$, where $\rho$ is an $(n-f)$-of-$n$ threshold certificate on the message $(\text{vote},b,2)$.